Enterprise Application Integration Platforms [2026]: Definition, Benefits, Types

 External Application Integration

-This involves connecting applications across organizations—cross-company integration.
-Think of the same Zendesk to Jira integration scenario mentioned earlier.
-But this time, both teams are in different organizations.
+This involves connecting applications across organizations, often called cross-company integration.
+Think of the same Zendesk to Jira integration scenario mentioned earlier, but this time, both teams are in different organizations.

-The main challenge to external application integration is getting both sides to agree on what to share and what to keep private.
-For the collaboration to occur, both teams need granular control over the sync on their side.
+The main challenge is getting both sides to agree on what to share and what to keep private.
+For the collaboration to work, both teams need granular control over the sync on their side.
+This is where platforms with independent configuration per side become essential.
+Each organization should be able to define its own sync rules without depending on the other party’s setup.

 For example, a team using Salesforce can explore payment gateway integration for another team that processes payments using Stripe.